peterpo2/AIPharm/docs/two-factor-email.md

 #   "codeExpiresAt": "2024-09-18T11:22:33.123Z"
 # }

 # 2) Retrieve the code from your inbox (the sender is aipharmplus@outlook.com).
-A copy of the email is also saved under AIPharm.Backend/AIPharm.Web/App_Data/Emails.
+If you enabled the pickup directory, the `.eml` file is stored under AIPharm.Backend/AIPharm.Web/App_Data/Emails instead of being sent.

 # 3) Submit the code + token to finish authentication
 curl -X POST http://localhost:8080/api/auth/verify-2fa \